The right to believe, to worship and witness

-Mavlon Mukhtarov of the SCRA, as well as Abdukhakim Sharipov of Sogd Region's Religious Affairs Department claimed to Forum 18 in December 2013 that the suspensions came because the authorities wanted to "bring order" to the madrassahs' legal documents and curricula.
+Mavlon Mukhtarov of the SCRA, as well as Abdukhakim Sharipov of Sugd Region's Religious Affairs Department claimed to Forum 18 in December 2013 that the suspensions came because the authorities wanted to "bring order" to the madrassahs' legal documents and curricula.
 Mukhtarov said he "cannot give an exact time" for their reopening.
-Article 474-3 of the Administrative Code, introduced in July 2012, punishes religious teaching in homes or educational institutions.
-The UN Human Rights Committee criticised the state's restrictions on religious education – and other "severe restrictions on freedom of religion" – in a report published in August 2013 (reference CCPR/C/TJK/CO/2).
+Administrative Code Article 474-3 ("Carrying out of educational and preaching activity by religious communities in institutions of pre-school, secondary school, primary professional, secondary professional and higher professional education, as well as in residential buildings or homes of citizens") was introduced in July 2012.

 Officials have continued to stop children receiving Islamic religious education.
 For example, in December 2014 police in Vahdat arrested and took into custody two Muslim men after raids.
 Criminal cases were opened against them for teaching school-aged children the Koran and Islam.
 The families were afraid to give details of the raids and arrests.